inasafe/floods/README.md

 data_folder: the path to the data folder

-population_file: the path to the population file tu use in the analysis
+population_file: the path to the population file to use in the analysis

 In order to run the tool make sure to have a population file downloaded in your most convenient folder
 ```